Hillary34/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that print the result of addition of variables
+script that prints the result of power divided by divide